eqa0810/CMSC436-Group-Project---Mood-Tracker/README.md

 ### Still needs:

 - Reading mood entries from Firebase and showing the correct score/color.
+- Note about the Firebase data: need to fix the indexing since the mood repository functions don't seem to be working.
 - Passing the same Model data as the Log Mood to meet “views use the same data.”
 - Updating the selected date panel when the user picks a day (listener on CalendarView).